ahahnut/Honghui-Xu-s-Website/content/publication/conference-paper-2/index.md

 ---
-title: "Which Option is a Better Way to Improve Transfer Learning Performance?"
+title: "A Self-Supervised Purification Mechanism for Adversarial Samples"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Bingyi Xie
   - admin
+  - Zuobin Xiong
+  - Yingshu Li
   - Zhipeng Cai
-  - Wei Li

 # Author notes (optional)
 # author_notes:
 #   - "Equal contribution"
 #   - "Equal contribution"

-date: "2021-08-31"
+date: "2022-04-31"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2021-10-13"
+publishDate: "2022-08-22"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;